sierratangocharlie26/Configs/README.txt

 These config files are for the Counter Strike: Global Offensive custom gamemode Zombie Escape.
+Only use the laser strippers on TRAINING servers, not actual ze servers.
+They break the map so that only the laser part is played.

 In order to use the EntWatch files, install a version of the EntWatch plugin (found here: https://github.com/zaCade/entWatch/network/members) to a server running Sourcemod.
 In order to use the Map Stripper files, install Bailopan's Map Stripper plugin (found here: https://forums.alliedmods.net/showthread.php?t=39439) to a server running Metamod.